-Australia and the Republic of the Marshall Islands (RMI) enjoy a close bilateral relationship supported by shared regional interests, particularly ensuring maritime and transnational security, sustainable management of fisheries and a common interest in supporting economic and human development.
+Australia and the Republic of the Marshall Islands (RMI) share a common interest in supporting economic and human development.
+The two countries enjoy a close bilateral relationship supported by shared regional interests, particularly ensuring maritime and transnational security, and sustainable management of fisheries.
 RMI is a vulnerable small island state.
 Two-thirds of the country’s population is concentrated on Majuro and Kwajalein Atolls.
-Many of the Marshall Islands’ people live in poverty, have poor health, and cannot access services such as safe water and energy supplies.
-As a regional neighbour, Australia is well-placed to work closely with the Marshall Islands Government to improve the development of the country.
+Many Marshallese live in poverty, have poor health, and cannot access services such as safe water and energy supplies.
+As a regional neighbour, Australia is well placed to work closely with the Marshall Islands Government to support RMI’s development efforts.

-- An Australian adviser led the renegotiation for RMI’s long-term fuel supply contract, resulting in an annual saving of an estimated $3.7 million.
+- An Australian adviser leading the renegotiation for RMI’s long-term fuel supply contract, resulting in an annual saving of an estimated $3.7 million.

-- The National Water and Sanitation Policy document was adopted by Cabinet early in 2014.
+- Support for a National Water and Sanitation Policy which was adopted by Cabinet early in 2014.

-- Australian funding has been used to procure 380 water tanks for households on Ebeye.
+- Procurement of 380 water tanks for households on Ebeye.

 - 31 Australian scholarship awardees from RMI completing tertiary studies in Australia and the region.